jochym/nexstar-evo/README.md

 *Use at your own risk.
 Never leave the scope unattended when under control of the driver!*
 *I am not responsible for any damage to your equipment due to the use of this software.*

-The indi-nexstarevo directory contains a [INDI](http://www.indilib.org/) driver for the telescope using AUX command set and wireless communication.
+The indi-nexstarevo directory contains an [INDI](http://www.indilib.org/) driver for the telescope using AUX command set and wireless communication.
 It should work for NexStar Evolution and other telescopes using AUX command set through PC/AUX ports or SkyQlink wifi adapters.
 This is **not** a driver for standard